Scimonster/localBrowse/programs/standards.md

 ```javascript
 var name = exports.modName = path.basename(__dirname);
 ```
-The `var name = ` is optional, but allows for faster inclusion of the module's name (such as in routes).
-The name should never be hardcoded, because it the directory may be renamed.
+The `var name = ` is optional, but allows for easier inclusion of the module's name (such as in routes).
+The name should never be hardcoded, because the directory may be renamed.

 ### `html` - Function
 This is a function taking two parameters, both required:
 * `file`: an instance of `LBFile` (from `./File.js`)
 * `cb`: a callback function to be passed a single string The string passed to the callback will be inserted into `#file-container`.
+A string **must** be passed to it, or else the URL will never return!

 ### `messages` - Object
 The `messages` objects from all programs are compiled and added to the native messaging interface.
 Your program's `messages` object should look something like this: